matthiasthomas/mta-pi/README.md

 ## Docker

-If you want to try it out straight away and have docker installed, you can just run `docker-compose up` at the root of the project and that will start the webapp on port 80 and the rest API on port 3000.
+If you have docker installed, you can just run `docker-compose up` at the root of the project and that will start the webapp on port 80 and the rest API on port 3000.
+(You still need to add your .env file with your personal app keys first as explained in the next paragraph)

 ## Node.JS Server